RESOURCES

 Starting Kindergarten is an exciting step for your child and your family, but it can also be a challenging process as well.
 It can mean a whole new class, a different curriculum and more time spent away from family.

-However, enrolling in a Kindergarten program, like our program at Aspire, can greatly benefit a child’s learning and development, and help them support their transition into primary school.
+However, enrolling in a Kindergarten program can greatly benefit a child’s learning and development, and help them support their transition into primary school.

 So how can you best prepare your child for starting Kindergarten at Aspire?

 Setting a regular morning and evening routine will help your child feel more prepared for their first day of Kindergarten.
-A daily routine has a range of benefits for children and their learning and development, and they are less prone to find changes stressful.
+Routines help children learn and develop, and they are less prone to find changes stressful.

 Firstly, set a consistent bedtime to help your child get a good night’s sleep, and allow them to wind down and relax before they go to bed.
 At this age, children need 10 to 12 hours of sleep each night, so it’s important to stick to a regular bedtime routine.
 In the morning, leave plenty of time to get dressed, eat breakfast, and help them pack their bag for the day.
 Setting a routine of getting ready and having consistent mealtimes throughout the day will mean they are on a similar schedule to what they will follow at Kindergarten.